cholmaster/andongsoju/README.md

 I/O is performed as FIFO.

-Useful Example: 15-rpl-classic/code in SDNS-RPL, copy dis-sender.native into /usr/bin/rpl, use your internet with peers
+Useful Example: 15-rpl-classic/code in SDNS-RPL, copy dis-sender.native into /usr/bin/rpl